King Warrior Magician Lover: The Four Masculine Archetypes

 Ego inflation denotes grandiosity (feeling “greater than others”).
 Ego deflation signifies insecurity (feeling inferior to others).

-The active shadow side of the King, Warrior, Magician, and Lover masculine archetypes represents ego inflation while the passive side expresses ego deflation.
+The active shadow side of the King, Warrior, Magician, and Lover masculine archetypes represents ego inflation, while the passive side expresses ego deflation.

 • The Tyrant